gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Now that the system is properly equilibrated in the NVT ensemble, let us perform an equilibration in the NPT ensemble where the pressure is imposed and the volume of the box is free to relax.
-NPT relaxation ensures that the density of the fluid converges toward its equilibrium value.
+    Now that the temperature of the system is properly equilibrated, let us continue the simulation using the
+    NPT ensemble, where the pressure of the system is imposed by a barostat and the volume of the box is allowed to relax.
+During NPT relaxation, the density of the fluid should converge toward its equilibrium value.
     Create a new input script, call it *npt.mdp*, and copy the following lines in it:

 ..  code-block:: bw

     integrator = md
-    nsteps = 50000
+    nsteps = 80000
     dt = 0.001

     comm_mode = linear